LeoLQH/161B_Natural_Disaster/README.md

 3. Establish a linear regression model to predict future cost of natural disasters.
 4. Used point-biserial correlation coefficient
 5. Used ANOVA

+### D. Challenges & Limitations
+Finding datasets with consistent granularity
+Finding a large number of health indicator features in public datasets

+### E. Next Steps
+Build on our proof-of-concept by evaluating additional health conditions and additional cities

+Allocate resources to high risk areas